The U.S. inflation rate remains stubbornly high, clocking in at 8.3% for this week’s latest reading.

 You can never gauge the markets using any single variable but if I had to rank them in terms of importance, inflation would get more first place votes than interest rates.

-But when it comes to interest rates, there isn’t much of a discernible pattern.
 I know a lot of people would like to believe falling interest rates were the sole cause of the entire bull market in stocks from the early-1980s but my contention would be disinflation was a bigger catalyst.

 Does this mean Dalio will be proven wrong?